charliecalvert/CloudNotes/Assignments/React/ReactPropsEsLint.md

 **NOTE**: _Before you turn in an assignment, run **prettier**.
 Now push.
 Then again run **prettier** and this time follow it with **git status**.
 Git should report that no changes happened to your files when you ran **prettier**.
 Repeat as necessary until **git status** comes back clean after you push and run **prettier**._

-We should also be able to run the ESLint command followed by a space and a period without errors or warnings.
-In particular, the command looks like this:
+We should also be able to run the ESLint command followed by a space and a period (eslint .) without errors or warnings.

-    $ eslint .

 For instance, this is not good: